armandmcqueen/tf-tp-hvd-sm/README.md

 ## Build and Upload Docker Image to ECR

 We need to package TensorFlow, TensorPack and Horovod in a Docker image and upload the image to Amazon ECR.
 To that end, in ```container/build_tools``` directory in this project, customize for AWS region and execute: ```./build_and_push.sh``` shell script.
 This script creates and uploads the required Docker image to Amazon ECR in your default AWS region.
+It is recommended that the Docker Image be built on an EC2 instance based on [Amazon Deep Learning AMIs](https://aws.amazon.com/machine-learning/amis/).

 ## Create Amazon SageMaker Training Job